IlyaSemenov/vue-standard-schema/README.md

     // Input is validated against the schema and typed accordingly. const res = await api.post(input)
     if (!res) {
-      // errors is valibot.FlatErrors ref typed with schema fields. errors.value = { root: ["Failed to submit."] }
+      // errors is the ref of flattened errors typed with schema fields. errors.value = { root: ["Failed to submit."] }
     }
   },